U.S. Savings Bonds Interest Exclusion

-When purchasing a Series I or electronic Series EE bond, you pay the face value of the bond.
+When buying a Series I or electronic Series EE bond, you pay the face value of the bond.
 It accrues interest until the bond matures.
-Ex: You pay $1,000 for a $1,000 bond, and when the bond matures, you get the bond amount plus the accrued interest.
+Ex: You pay $1,000 for a $1,000 bond.
+Then, when the bond matures, you get the bond amount plus the accrued interest.

 The difference between the purchase price and the redemption value is taxable interest income.
-You can report interest income from Series E, EE, and I bonds in 1 of these ways:
+You can report interest income from Series E, EE, and I bonds in one of these ways:

-Upon redemption, you'll receive a Form 1099-INT that reports the full amount of interest the bond earned.
-If you report the interest earned every year, you get to subtract the interest you paid tax on in prior years from your taxable income.
+When you redeem it, you'll receive a Form 1099-INT which shows the full amount of interest the bond earned.
+You can report the interest earned every year.
+If you do, you can subtract the interest you paid tax on in prior years from your taxable income.

 By reporting interest annually, you can even out your income over the years.
 This is useful if your U.S. Savings Bond interest is substantial.
 Ex: If you had $1 million in bonds, the interest at maturity could be as much as $200,000.

-If you start reporting bond interest every year, you must continue to report interest earned every year.
-This:
+If you start reporting bond interest every year, you must continue to do so every year after.
+This applies to:

 For most investors, it probably works out better to report the interest when you redeem the bond.

-You can help defray college expenses by investing in bonds or by cashing in bonds you've already invested in.
+You can help pay college expenses by investing in bonds or by cashing in bonds you've already invested in.
 You can exclude the bond interest from taxable income if both of these apply:

 To qualify for this tax break:

-The student can’t own the bonds.
-The bonds must be in 1 of these names:
+- The student can’t own the bonds.
+The bonds must be in one of these:

-If the amount when you redeem the bond is more than the total qualified education expenses, you can only exclude a portion of the interest.
+The bond amount might be more than the total education expenses.
+If so, you can only exclude a portion of the interest.
 Use Form 8815 to figure the interest income you can exclude from income.

-The interest income exclusion is phased out at higher income levels based on modified adjusted gross income (AGI).
+The interest income exclusion is phased out at higher income levels.
+The levels are based on modified adjusted gross income (AGI).
 Use Form 8815 to figure your modified AGI.

-Married couples who file separate returns aren't eligible for the exclusion.
+If you file as married filing separately, you aren't eligible for the exclusion.

 If you'd like to learn more, see: